khalilou88/jnxplus/packages/nx-boot-gradle/README.md

 ### 1. Install the plugin

-In the workspace root run this command to install the plugin :
+In the Nx workspace root folder, run this command to install the plugin :

 ```bash
 npm install --save-dev @jnxplus/nx-boot-gradle